Poonam Dhillon: Personal life

 Dhillon was born in Kanpur, Uttar Pradesh.
-Her father Amreek Singh was an aeronautical engineer in the Indian Air Force and would often get transferred.
-Her mother was a school principal and both her siblings are doctors.
+Her father, Amreek Singh was an aeronautical engineer in the Indian Air Force and would often get transferred.
+Her mother was a school principal, and both her siblings are doctors.
 Poonam was quite studious growing up and aspired to become a doctor.
-Poonam attended Carmel Convent in [Chandigarh] for schooling and did her graduation after joining films at age 16.
+Poonam attended Carmel Convent, Chandigarh for schooling and did her graduation after joining films at age 16.

-In 2013, she was pursuing an MBA in International Business.
-Dhillon was married to producer Ashok Thakeria and has two children, a daughter Paloma and a son Anmol.
+Dhillon was married to producer Ashok Thakeria and has two children, a daughter Paloma. and a son Anmol.

 Activism and politics

 She has been very active with social causes like drug awareness, AIDS awareness, family planning and organ donation.

 She has been a prominent speaker at the SAARC business summits in Kathmandu and Delhi and was appointed cultural ambassador.
 She was also a speaker at the MINDMINE event.
 In 2012, she along with other celebrities participated in a show supporting the "Save and Empower the Girl Child" cause in collaboration with Lilavati Hospital.

 In 2014, she launched an event management and film production company called "Poetic Justice Films and Entertainment Pvt.
 Ltd." with industrialist Aneel Murarka and choreographer Samir Tanna.

 In 2017, Dhillon was appointed as one of four members to the Film Certification Appellate Tribunal, which is the official body for appeals against decisions of the Central Board of Film Certification in the Indian film industry.

-Dhillon joined the Bhartiya Janta Party in 2004 and was appointed Vice President of the Mumbai unit of the party in 2019.
+Dhillon joined the Bhartiya Janta Party in 2004 and was appointed vice president of the Mumbai unit of the party in 2019.